Lie Group Decompositions for Equivariant Neural Networks: Lie group decompositions for continuous equivariance

-\paragraph{Factorizing the Haar measure} Suppose $G$ is a locally compact group of interest (e.g. $\ggl{n}$), with (left) Haar measure $\mu_{G}$.
+Similar decompositions are available for a larger class of groups $G \leq \gglfull{n}$~\citep[Ch.
+6]{abbaspour2007basic}.
+It can be shown that if the map $\varphi$ is chosen correctly the Haar measure $\mu_{G}$ can be expressed as the pushforward measure $\varphi_{\ast}(\mu_{P} \otimes \mu_{H})$, where $\mu_{P}$ is a $G$-invariant measure on $P$ and $\mu_{H}$ is the Haar measure on $H$.
+In some cases the group decomposition presents a corresponding Lie algebra decomposition, which we can leverage to build the parametrization map $\xi^{-1}: G \to \mathfrak{g}$. \paragraph{Factorizing the Haar measure} Let $G$ be a locally compact group of interest (e.g. $\ggl{n}$), with (left) Haar measure $\mu_{G}$.
 Assume there exist a set of subspaces or subgroups $P \subseteq G$, $K \subseteq G$, such that $G = PK$, and a homeomorphism $\varphi: P \times K \to G$.
 Further assume that $\mu_{P}$ and $\mu_{K}$ are (left) $G$-invariant Radon measures on the corresponding spaces.
 We look to express (up to multiplicative coefficients) the Haar measure $\mu_G$ as the pushforward of the product measure $\mu_P \otimes \mu_K$ under the map $\varphi$.
 This allows for the following change of variables for any $f \in L^{1}(G)$: